cnm-web/cnm-bb-communities/README.rst

 Notes
 =====
--images/transparent.gif needs to be setup as the content frame background for the brand.
+- images/transparent.gif needs to be setup as the content frame background for the brand.
--zip the contents of the directory to create a theme package that can be uploaded.
+- zip the contents of the directory to create a theme package that can be uploaded.